danielvartan/nlogo-utils/README.md

 - `is-gis?` `test-gis` (`to-report`): Tests whether a value is a [GIS dataset](https://ccl.northwestern.edu/netlogo/docs/gis.html#gis:type-of).
 - `is-between?` `test-between` (`to-report`): Tests whether a value is between two numbers.
 - `test-choice` (`to-report`): Tests whether a value is one of a set of choices.
+- `test-world-bleed` (`to-report`): Tests whether the edges of the world contain a line of patches with a value of 0.

 <br>